 Community-Based Victim Services

-Sexual Assault Centres were established in BC throughout the 1970s to provide crisis intervention, hospital and police accompaniment, counselling and advocacy for women and girls dealing with sexual assault and historical child sexual abuse.
-While funding was cut to the 23 centres in 2003, many of these programs still exist through Community-Based Victim Services funding and other fund-raised resources.
+Sexual Assault Centres were established in BC throughout the 1970s to provide crisis intervention, hospital and police accompaniment, counselling, and advocacy for women and girls dealing with sexual assault and historical child sexual abuse.
+While funding was cut to 23 centres in 2003, many of these programs still exist through Community-Based Victim Services funding and other fund-raised resources.